VLucet/vlucet.github.io/content/_index.md

 ### What I am up to 💻

-I will be joining the [Biodiversity Conservation Solutions lab](https://www.biodiversityconservationsolutions.com/) at [Carleton University](https://carleton.ca/biology/), as part of [The Birds & the Trees Project](https://www.thebirdsthetrees.com/) in Fall 2025.
+I am a PhD student in the [Biodiversity Conservation Solutions lab](https://www.biodiversityconservationsolutions.com/) at [Carleton University](https://carleton.ca/biology/), as part of [The Birds & the Trees Project](https://www.thebirdsthetrees.com/), working on bird mortality reduction in urban settings.

 ### When I am not doing science...